Jeremiah Day: Career

 Day then succeeded Timothy Dwight IV [q.v.], as principal of the academy which the latter had established at Greenfield Hill, Connecticut, but soon left there to become tutor at Williams College.
 Two years later Day accepted a similar position at Yale.
 On June 3, 1800, he was licensed to preach by the New Haven West Association of Ministers.
 During all this time Day had been suffering from tuberculosis, and in July 1801 a hemorrhage brought on by the exertion of preaching caused him to go to Bermuda where he spent nearly a year.
 Upon his return Day went to his father's home with little expectation of recovery, but life among the Connecticut hills arrested the disease, and in the summer of 1803 he undertook the duties of the professorship of mathematics and natural philosophy at Yale to which he had been elected shortly after his departure for Bermuda.
 On January 14, 1805, Day married Martha, the daughter of the Hon.
-Roger Sherman and Rebecca Minot Prescott, they had one son child Sherman Day and she died in 1806; and on September 24, 1811, Olivia, daughter of Major Daniel and Olive (Tinker) Jones of Hartford, Connecticut.
+Roger Sherman and Rebecca Minot Prescott, they had one son child Sherman Day.
+Martha died in 1806 and on September 24, 1811, Jeremiah married Olivia, daughter of Major Daniel and Olive (Tinker) Jones of Hartford, Connecticut.
 Day was elected an Associate Fellow of the American Academy of Arts and Sciences in 1813.

 For sixty-nine years Day was officially connected with Yale College.
 On April 22, 1817, he was appointed president, succeeding Timothy Dwight, and was both installed and ordained to the ministry on July 23.
-In his seventy-fourth year Day insisted on resigning, but was immediately elected a member of the Corporation, in which office he served until a month before his death, which occurred just after the completion of his ninety-fourth year.
+In his seventy-fourth year Day insisted on resigning, but was immediately elected a member of the corporation, in which office he served until a month before his death, which occurred just after the completion of his ninety-fourth year.
 In 1835, Day had been urged to become head of Andover Theological Seminary, but had declined.